-- This means an ROA from negative profitability as measured by ROA to 0.173 shows a negative association between ROA and C_ETR.
-In addition, ROA exceeding 0.173 will positively impact C_ETR.
-Which implies multinational company listed in Egyptian Stock Exchange must have an optimal level of profitability as measured by ROA 0.173 to decrease tax avoidance practices. - There is a no direct significant impact of cash holding, free cash flow, capital expenditure, and firm age on current effective tax rate as a measure of tax avoidance for multinational companies listed in Egyptian Stock Exchange.
+- This means a ROA from negative profitability as measured by ROA to 0.173 shows a negative association between ROA and C_ETR.
+In addition, a ROA exceeding 0.173 will positively impact C_ETR.
+Which implies multinational company listed on the Egyptian Stock Exchange must have an optimal level of profitability as measured by ROA 0.173 to decrease tax avoidance practices. - There is no direct significant impact of cash holding, free cash flow, capital expenditure, and firm age on current effective tax rate as a measure of tax avoidance for multinational companies listed on the Egyptian Stock Exchange.